tobiasgwaaler/hands-on-haskell/README.md

 # Hands-on Haskell
-This repo contains exercises for learning Haskell, with tests for verify the solutions.
+This repo contains exercises for learning Haskell, with tests for verifying the solutions.

 ## Installation
 * Install GHC and Cabal or Haskell platform